 Mam Sank runs a hybrid food business model:

-- Physical Outlet: Her kitchen in Ouagadougou continues to serve walk-in customers, especially those in the neighbourhood.
+- Physical Outlet: Her kitchen in Ouagadougou continues to serve walk-in customers.
+Especially those in the neighborhood.

 - Digital Orders: Most orders now come through social media platforms and WhatsApp, with deliveries handled by local courier services.